Ganeshgana426235/FinanceManagementSystem/README.md

 Finance Management System
 Overview :
-  The FNB Loan Management System is a GUI-based application developed using Python.
+  The Finance Management System is a GUI-based application developed using Python.
 It streamlines the loan management process for small financial institutions by allowing users to input customer details, manage loan accounts, and track repayments efficiently.

 Features :
   Add and manage customer information.